3b1b/3Blue1Brown.com/README.md

 ## Getting Started

-To serve a local version of the site start by installing [Hugo](https://gohugo.io/getting-started/installing/) and [Git LFS](https://git-lfs.github.com/).
-If on Windows or donwloading the tarball, make sure to download the extended version of Hugo.
+To serve a local version of the site, start by installing [Hugo](https://gohugo.io/getting-started/installing/) and [Git LFS](https://git-lfs.github.com/).
+If on Windows or downloading the tarball, make sure to download the extended version of Hugo.
 On macOS this can be done with [Homebrew](https://brew.sh/) using the two commands:

 ```sh
 brew install hugo